katharineegan/ocean_exploration_data_tutorial/README.md

 # Ocean Exploration Data Science Tutorial
  A tutorial on data cleaning, analysis, and visualization in R using ocean exploration datasets as an example.
 I put together this tutorial in 2021 for NOAA Ocean Exploration's summer interns to teach them about the data science lifecycle and how to use to R/RStudio.
-The text here is adopted from two presentations I gave for the interns.
+The text here is adopted from two presentations I gave to the interns.

 ## Introduction to data preparation and cleaning in R